whitesource-ps/ws-sbom-generator/README.md

 ## GitHub Package
 ### Installation
 1. Download and unzip the tool.
-2. Install requirements: `pip install -r sbom_report/requirements.txt`
+2. Install the requirements: `pip install -r sbom_report/requirements.txt`
 3. Edit the file **sbom_extra.json** with the appropriate values to complete the report:

 ## Execution
-Same as PyPi package but prefix script with `python sbom_report.py...`
+Same as the PyPi package but prefix the script with `python sbom_report.py...`